speedment/speedment-doc/pages/hazelcast.md

 Since the database is no longer involved in querying, application speed may be greatly improved in many cases.

+### Consistency across Domains
+The database is considered the "Source of Truth" and the Hazelcast server grid can reflect a consistent view of the underlying database at an unspecified time.
+Thus, it is wrong to use data from one domain and then use it in the other domain.

+If updates are made to the database by a non-Speedment application, those updates are not reflected in the Hazelcast server grid and a new ingest of data must be done to ensure consistency.

 ## Installing the Hazelcast Bundles
 There are two Hazelcast bundles that need to be installed:
 - `HazelcastToolBundle` that is needed by the UI Tool to generate entity classes and other support classes (generation)